 - Integrated Reasoning – Integrated Reasoning tests your ability to analyze data given in multiple formats (tables, graphs or texts) — and derive conclusions from them.
 You are required to use your critical thinking and logical reasoning skills to evaluate the data.
 You have a time limit of 30 minutes to answer 12 questions from this section.
 Four types of questions are asked — Multi-source Reasoning, Graphics Interpretation, Table Analysis, and Two-part Analysis.

 Proper planning and preparation can only be fruitful if you have a way to test yourself about how well you are prepared mentally, physically, and educationally for the exam.
-And for this, the best solution is to keep practicing with free GMAT mock tests.
+And for this, the best solution is to keep practising with free GMAT online tests.

 What are GMAT Mock Exams?

-GMAT mocks are practice tests that are similar to the actual GMAT test paper.
+Free mock tests for GMAT are practice tests that are similar to the actual GMAT test paper.
 The questions asked in such tests are mostly based on the updated pattern and syllabus of the real GMAT exam.
-These tests are available in both online and offline formats.
+GMAT exam mock tests are available in both online and offline formats.
 However, most GMAT aspirants like you opt for GMAT free mock tests online, as they are more flexible, convenient, and can be taken from the comfort of your home.
-Mock tests prepare you mentally and physically for the examination.
-Besides, the GMAT mock tests can assist you in your exam preparation and help improve your time management skills.
+GMAT mock exam prepares you mentally and physically for the examination.
+Besides, the GMAT mock test can assist you in your exam preparation and help improve your time management skills.

-Now, you might be wondering how online GMAT mock tests can help you physically and mentally prepare for the exam?
+Now, you might be wondering how a GMAT mock test online can help you physically and mentally prepare for the exam?
 The following section will clear your doubts.

 How Mock Tests Help You Prepare for the GMAT Examination?

-Mock GMAT online tests help you prepare for the exam in more than one way.
+GMAT official mocks help you prepare for the exam in more than one way.

 - Mental preparation